ATaylorEmmons/SquaredAway/README.md

 # SquaredAway

 ### How to play
 Use the arrow keys to move the squares around.
 Grey squares don't move.
-Make a bigger square out of the blue smaller ones too win.
+Make a bigger square out of the blue smaller ones to win.

 ### How to make levels
 Open the LevelData.xml file that is in the same directory as the .exe.